-You may know that we make our skin and body care products in Cary, North Carolina using Neem from Mauritania, West Africa.
-You may not know that we develop all our products through our project “Planting Seeds of Hope.”
+You probably know that we make our body care products in Cary, North Carolina using Neem from Mauritania, West Africa.

-The purpose of this project is to provide independence and economic security to those in this impoverished area of the Sahara Desert through the harvesting of Neem leaves, fruit, and oil while improving both the health of their land and community members.
+The purpose of this project is to provide independence and economic security to those in this impoverished area of the Sahara Desert.
+Mauritanian communities generate income through the harvesting of Neem leaves, fruit, and oil while improving both the health of their land and community members.
 You can read more about Our Mission on our website.

-Peter took this photo as the plane landed in Nouakchott, the capital city of Mauritania, West Africa.
+I took this photo as the plane landed in Nouakchott, the capital city of Mauritania, West Africa.
 From this photo you can see the concentrated area of the city.
-As the city moves outward into the desert these areas become the slums of the city.
+As the city moves outward into the desert, these areas become the slums of the city.
 This is where we stay and begin our work.

 This is Birger, who is the Director of E Pod.
 E Pod is an economic development organization and our partner in the Neem Tree Orchard project we created.
 This is their office in the city of Nouakchott.

-Before Peter leaves for the Neem orchard, he meets with a local women who learned how to makes soaps through one of JustNeem’s workshops in Nouakchott.
-She now sells these soaps in the local markets.
+Before we departed for the orchard, we met with local women who learned how to make soaps through one of JustNeem’s workshops in Nouakchott.
+Many of them now sell these soaps in the local markets.

-It is a six hour drive through the desert from the city of Nouakchott to the Neem tree orchard in Kaedi.
-Along the way, Peter sees these camels walking along in the Sahara.
+It is a six hour drive through the desert from the city of Nouakchott to the Neem Tree Orchard in Kaedi.
+Along the way, we saw these camels walking along in the Sahara.
 Not something we see here in the States!

 A truck goes off the road and holds up traffic on the only road from Nouakchott to Kaedi.
 Everyone gets out to help.

-Finally arriving at the Neem Orchard, Keneme our Orchard Manager meets with Peter.
+Finally arriving at the Neem Tree Orchard, we met with Keneme, our orchard manager, and his team.
 From left to right is Keneme, Abou, Sammba, Ousman, and Peter.

 Keneme made this hat from two large gourds.
-He sewed them together and carved this beautiful decoration into the hat just for Peter.
-An amazing and thoughtful gift.
+He sewed them together and carved this beautiful decoration into the hat – all by hand!!

-Here is a photo of the Neem tree orchard.
+Here is a photo of the Neem Tree Orchard.
 These Neem trees are two years old and growing nicely.
 They will not blossom or produce fruits until they are approximately five years old.
 They’ll be in great hands with Keneme and his team taking care of them!

-This is the water tower that was built last year.
-As you can see at the bottom of the tower, notice the black pipes extending out – those are drip irrigation hoses are attached to the tower.
-This keeps the trees nourished in the hot desert sun.
+This is the water tower that we built last year.
+At the bottom of the tower, notice the black pipes extending out – those are drip irrigation hoses and they keep the trees nourished in the hot desert sun!

-Here are some of the mango trees that also grow in our orchard.
-At this moment the mango trees are infested with very large locusts that are eating the leaves.
+Here are some of the Mango trees that also grow in our orchard.
+At the time of this photo, the Mango trees were infested with very large locusts that were eating the leaves…

 Neem is a powerful, natural repellant!
 I formulated an all natural pesticide made from Neem seeds to keep the locusts off the Mango trees.
-The top left photo there are fresh Neem seeds and dried Neem seeds.
-Peter crushes the dried seeds into a powder using a rock.
-He soaks the powder overnight in water and adds a little soap.
+The top left photo shows fresh Neem seeds and dried Neem seeds side by side.
+I crushed the dried seeds into a powder using a rock.
+We soaked the powder overnight with water and a little soap.

 10 % of our profit is reinvested in our Planting Seeds Of Hope project in Africa.
 Through our customers we are able to provide independence and economic security to those in Mauritania, plant thousands of trees in the Sahara Desert, and share the wonders of African Neem with you.